SunsetTechuila/Cursor-Colors-Synchronizer/README.md

 ## Legal

-I don't have a licence or permission from author to use that pack in this way.
+I don't have a licence or permission from the author to use that pack in this way.
 You can buy it on [ko-fi](https://ko-fi.com/s/d9f85e6821) for personal use.

 You can use my code for any purposes.